giantswarm/konfigure/examples/staged-environments/README.md

 All example commands are to be executed at the root of the `examples/staged-environments` folder.

+In all examples commands the `--raw` flag is passed to avoid wrapping the results into Kubernetes manifests and thus simplify the output for the sake of the example.

 Secret value files are encrypted with the `example.age` key.

 ### Configuration for konfiguration-1 on cluster-1 at the dev stage